Do-nut worry, you’ve cham-a-mile. Get it, get it?

 I’m learning to re-trust people outside the health sector and I’m doing that through my personal networks.
 I’m also opening up on my social media because it’s such an important story behind my creations.
 I like connecting with people and this connection is more genuine if I open up.
 I don’t think anyone experiencing mental illness should feel alone.

-- ½ cup coconut cream + Dash of apple cider vinegar
+- 1/2 cup canned coconut cream, + dash of apple cider vinegar

-- 1 tbsp ground chia seeds + 3 tbsp water
+- 1 chia egg, (1 tbsp ground chia seeds + 3 tbsp water)

 - Preheat an oven to 180C.

 - For the wet ingredients, steep the chamomile tea in hot water and set aside.
 Mix the coconut cream with the apple cider vinegar and set aside.
 Mix the ground chia seeds with the water and set aside.

 - For the dry ingredients, sift all ingredients into a bowl and create a well in the centre.